gordonwoon/gordonwoon/README.md

 <h3 align="left">🌱 Current Focus: Full-Stack and Beyond:</h3>
-Currently, I'm captivated by the world of full-stack development and the exciting possibilities of integrating game engines like PixiJS and Unity into web projects.
-I'm also delving into the realm of machine learning, particularly its applications in algorithmic trading.
+Currently, I'm captivated by the world of full-stack development and the exciting possibilities of integrating game engines like PixiJS into web projects.
+I'm also exploring machine learning and how it can be applied in algorithmic trading.

 <h3 align="left">🤝 Collaboration & Community:</h3>
 Feel free to dive into my projects and blog posts to learnd how I'm translating these passions into tangible solutions.